CCI-MOC/esi/docs/esi-design.md

 # ESI Design

 This document describes the design of ESI a baremetal leasing and provisioning service that is the proposed replacement for HIL/BMI.
-Requirements can be found here: [https://docs.google.com/document/d/1vFLR-ymWYlR7acyH_NQa_Nr6xsrjoaDZv6klF6azV3M/edit#](https://docs.google.com/document/d/1vFLR-ymWYlR7acyH_NQa_Nr6xsrjoaDZv6klF6azV3M/edit#)
+Requirements are described in [a separate document](esi-requirements.md).

-The primary goals of this architecture are the following:
+The primary goals of this architecture are:

 * Enforce project isolation in the usage of baremetal nodes and their associated components (networks, volumes, etc)